 You may also find that a letter of credit won’t save you from other circumstances, both foreseeable and unforeseeable.
 If your order gets delayed or doesn’t make it to the buyer, a letter of credit isn’t going to provide you with any recourse.
 Nor will it give the buyer any protection against getting less than what they accepted, such as counterfeit goods.
 Even if the goods are authentic, arrive at their destination, and are otherwise in good shape, a letter of credit may not hold up if there’s a delay in getting the appropriate paperwork to one or any of the parties involved in the transaction.
 Make sure you understand all of the details involved in the transaction; otherwise you may not have the same level of security that you bargained for.

-Using a Letter of Credit for Your Small Business
+How to Get a Letter of Credit

 Now that you know the fine print behind a letter of credit, be sure that any transaction that includes a letter of credit checks off all of the boxes that the deal demands.
 Be sure you can deliver your product in time, as expected, and with all of the guarantees the letter spells out.
 With the right kind of letter of credit, you can expand your business to far-flung locales and make your small business a little bit bigger.